-Settle for proven methods, conventional methods, such as building a website, creating content which in turn will attract visitors to your site, and then monetize on that traffic through legitimate affiliate programs.
-It will, no doubt it takes you longer to earn a passive income, but it will last over time.
+Settle for proven methods, conventional methods, such as building a website, creating content that will attract visitors to your site, and then monetizing on that traffic through legitimate affiliate programs.
+It will take you longer to earn a passive income, but it will last over time.

 (2) Coming into Affiliate Marketing with the Wrong Mindset.

-What I mean here is that often newbies are looking for ways to make money online and don’t fully understand what internet marketing is all about.
+I mean that newbies often look for ways to make money online and don’t fully understand what internet marketing is all about.

-So, they don’t know what they are getting themselves into and have unrealistic expectations or goals when it comes to making money online.
+So, they don’t know what they are getting into and have unrealistic expectations or goals when making money online.

 (3) Not Reading the Small Print!

 Often newbies or even seasoned marketers alike sign up for an affiliate program, and they don’t read the fine prints, which are the terms and conditions of the affiliate program.
-You need to terms and conditions so that you know what you are getting yourself into!
-Otherwise, you might end up being kicked out of the program because you did not follow the rules.
+You need to read the terms and conditions to know what you are getting yourself into!
+Otherwise, you might be kicked out of the program because you did not follow the rules.

 Here is a trick that I use that allows me to read those fine prints.
-I copy and paste the terms and conditions document into Google docs and increase the font size so that I’m able to read the text.
+I copy and paste the terms and conditions document into Google docs and increase the font size so I can read the text.

 (4) Shiny Syndrome Objects.

-If you want to be successful in the affiliate space, you need to stay focused on your goals and work hard.
-Don’t constantly move from one affiliate program to another because you are not making money fast enough and think that this new program is better.
-You have to choose something and fully dedicate yourself to make it work.
+To succeed in the affiliate space, you need to stay focused on your goals and work hard.
+Don’t constantly move from one affiliate program to another because you are not making enough money and think this new program is better.
+You have to choose something and fully dedicate yourself to making it work.

 (5) Don’t Be Gullible.